Top-Rated New York to Delaware Car Shipping Company

 The Final Inspection

-The driver and receiving party inspect the vehicle together at delivery and compare its condition against the original Bill of Lading completed during pickup.
-Pickup photos are often helpful during this process.
-Any newly observed scratches, dents, or fluid leaks should be documented on the Bill of Lading before signing the delivery paperwork.
+Before the shipment is completed, you and the driver will inspect the vehicle together and compare its condition to the Bill of Lading completed during pickup in New York.
+Photos taken before shipment can be helpful during this review.
+If you notice any new scratches, dents, or other concerns, they should be documented on the Bill of Lading before the delivery paperwork is signed.

 If You Spot Damage